-Employees may seek confidential professional help with personal or work-related problems though the Employee Assistance Program at no charge.
+Employees may seek confidential professional help with personal or work-related problems though the EAP at no charge.

 To give employees better control over their time, SBCTC makes alternative work arrangements possible on a case-by-case basis.
 These arrangements might include flexible schedules, paid time off, and unpaid leave of absence.

 The SBCTC encourages staff development, and personal and professional growth and promotion.
 Internal and external training opportunities are offered each year to build employee competencies and develop leadership capacity.
-An employer-sponsored tuition reimbursement program and participation in the State Employee Tuition Waiver program provide further potential for personal and career growth.
+And an employer-sponsored tuition reimbursement program and participation in the State Employee Tuition Waiver program provides further potential for personal and career growth.